8 FAQs about EMV credit cards

 "You can still conduct transactions, you just lose that extra level of chip security," Johnson says.

-See Mag stripe begins its farewell tour for more information about the move away from magnetic stripe cards.
+See Mag stripe begins its farewell tour for details about the move away from magnetic stripe cards.

 8. Will I be able to use my EMV card when I travel outside the country?